Nout1/CH32V003-J4M6/2-way Traffic Light/README.md

 And the fact that the reverse breakdown for most LEDs well exceeds 5V, so we can reverse the polarity without damaging the LEDs

 The light sequence over time, for both traffic lights, as well as the timing diagram are shown below.
-For example the first ligth eluminates 16 cycles red, followed by 12 cycles green and 3 cycles yellow (LEDs called RED1, GR1 and YEL1)
+For example the first traffic ligth (Eg. North and South) eluminates 16 cycles red, followed by 12 cycles green and 3 cycles yellow (LEDs called RED1, GR1 and YEL1)
-The second light does the same but is 16 cycles shifted in time.
-(LEDs called RED2, GR2 and YEL2) Notice that we have made the signals to drive green and yellew LEDs 100% independent.
+The second traffic light (east and west) does the same but is 16 cycles shifted in time.
+(LEDs called RED2, GR2 and YEL2)
-This allows us to choose if yellow leds should be "static" or for example "blink".
-In the timing diagram a blinking yellow LED is assumed.

 ![image](https://github.com/user-attachments/assets/54dc4336-8bfd-4ae0-b32c-e769c1f5cb1c)